German Pancakes are a hot and puffy golden pancake that only requires 5 minutes of prep! This classic breakfast is always a huge hit at our house!

 - Golden Brown Color: German pancakes are a little tricky to know whether they are done.
 As it is baking in the oven, the sides of the pancake will rise about 1 to 2 inches and even creep over the top of the skillet.
 Once the edges and top of the German pancake is nice and golden brown, you know to remove the pancake from the oven.
 The middle of the pancake will be a yellow egg color.
 Once the pancake is removed from the oven, in a short amount of time, the German oven pancake will fall a bit.
 This happens as it is cooling.

 Traditionally adding syrup or sprinkling powdered sugar are always popular choices.
 Once the German pancake is baked and ready to serve, add your favorite toppings and create a delicious breakfast everyone will love.

-- Syrup: Buttermilk syrup or berry syrup
+- Syrup: Buttermilk syrup or any berry syrup.

-- Jam: Strawberry is my favorite!
+- Jam: Strawberry jam is my favorite!

-- Powdered Sugar: Sprinkle over top!
+- Powdered Sugar: Sprinkle some powdered sugar over the top!

 - Chocolate Chips: Add the chocolate chips right on top of the pancake while it is warm.

 - Nutella: This adds a delicious, chocolatey taste!